|NLP ARTICLE MENU|

 And then we get to politics.
 How do you make a decision on political preference?
 Are you on the left – are you on the right?
 Are you in the centre?
 Are you authoritarian or libertarian?
 As you gain an understanding of personality traits, meta programs, values and decision making processes – you will gain self awareness – which will help you to make better decisions – not just for yourself but for the entire world.

 And to finish this article I want to leave you with a question - how do you decide who is the good guy and who is the bad guy?
 Leave your comments and thoughts in the comments section below.
-And If you are looking for an NLP Coach then feel free to contact myself – Abby Eagle using the contact form - top left of this page.
+And If you are looking for an NLP Coach then feel free to contact myself – Abby Eagle using the contact form - top right of this page.

 |The secret of high achievers|